 I will never forget the night I walked into the bathroom and found my teenage daughter dry heaving over the toilet and telling me that if the violent images repeating on a loop in her head were true, then she didn’t deserve to live.
 I grieved to know that she’d inherited the beast known as Harm OCD.

 When I first experienced this form of OCD at the age of thirteen, I had no idea what it was.
 I thought perhaps I was a murderer and just hadn’t acted on my intrusive thoughts yet.
 Harm OCD does not mean you are a terrible person or violent.
-In fact, some studies have shown those with Harm OCD are actually less likely to commit violent acts–the sufferers’ sense of empathy and compassion can actually drive the compulsions.
+In fact, studies have shown those with Harm OCD are actually less likely to commit violent acts–the sufferers’ sense of empathy and compassion can actually drive the compulsions.

 I am not a medical professional, I am a mom and someone who has experienced this disorder.
 This blog is not meant to treat or diagnose but to simply share resources, insights, and encouragement.